h2oai/tutorials/DriverlessAI/machine-learning-interpretability-tutorial/machine-learning-interpretability-tutorial.md

 K-LIME is a variant of the LIME technique proposed by Ribeiro at al (2016).
 K-LIME generates global and local explanations that increase the transparency of the Driverless AI model, and allow model behavior to be validated and debugged by analyzing the provided plots, and comparing global and local explanations to one-another, to known standards, to domain knowledge, and to reasonable expectations.

 - Scope of Interpretability
-K-LIME provides several different scales of interpretability: (1) coefficients of the global GLM surrogate provide information about global, average trends, (2) coefficients of in-segment GLM surrogates display average trends in local regions, and (3) when evaluated for specific in-segment observations, K-LIME provides reason codes on a per-observation basis.
+K-LIME provides several different scales of interpretability: (1) coefficients of the global GLM surrogate provide information about global, average trends, (2) coefficients of in-segment GLM surrogates display average trends in local regions, and (3) when evaluated for specific in-segment observations, K-LIME provides reason codes on a pre-observation basis.

 - Appropriate Response Function Complexity
 (1) K-LIME can create explanations for machine learning models of high complexity.
 (2) K-LIME accuracy can decrease when the Driverless AI model becomes too nonlinear.